josteink/rssurl/README.md

 ## basic usage

-To use rssurl, find the ATOM feed for a given site, and point it at this tool.
+To use rssurl, find the feed-url for a given site, and point it at this tool.

 ````sh